ionic-team/stencil-site/src/docs-md/guides/distribution.md

 ### Script tag

 - Put a script tag similar to this `<script src='https://unpkg.com/my-name@0.0.1/dist/myname.js'></script>` in the head of your index.html
-- Then you can use the element anywhere in your template, JSX, html etc
+- Then you can use the element anywhere in your template, JSX, html etc.

 ### Node Modules
 - Run `npm install my-name --save`